-Greenwich was busier than usual.
-The river was full of sailing ships, here for the Tall Ships Festival, and it seemed as if all London had turned out for the event.
-So I wasn’t sure about visiting the Cutty Sark, a popular visitor attraction at the best of times.
+I wasn’t sure about visiting the Cutty Sark in Greenwich.
+It is a popular visitor attraction at the best of times, and today the area was full of sailing ships.
+They were here for the Tall Ships Festival, and it seemed as if all London had turned out for the event.
 But I needn’t have worried: the queue was long but it moved quickly, and the ship was big enough to accommodate the crowds.

 The Cutty Sark has had a long and varied history.
 Built in 1869, it started life as a tea clipper, carrying tea from China to Britain.
 It was one of the fastest sailing ships of its time, but was soon superseded by the new steam ships and spent some years on the Australian wool route before becoming a general cargo carrier.
 During the 20th century it was used as a nautical training ship.

 The latest phase of the Cutty Sark’s career has been as a tourist attraction.
 As part of the National Historical Fleet (the nautical equivalent of a listed building) it has been on display to the public since 1954.
 But that was not the end of its adventures: the ship caught fire in 2007 and was not reopened until 2012.
 However this provided the opportunity for an imaginative redesign of the interior, creating a display that all the family can enjoy.